MilesLin/gorm.io/pages/docs/create.md

 // animal.Name => 'galeone'
 ```

-**NOTE** all fields having a zero value, like `0`, `''`, `false` or other [zero values](https://tour.golang.org/basics/12), won't be saved into the database but will use its default value.
+**NOTE** all fields having a zero value, like `0`, `''`, `false` or other [zero values](https://tour.golang.org/basics/12), will be saved into the database.
 If you want to avoid this, consider using a pointer type or scanner/valuer, e.g:

 ```go
 // Use pointer value